colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

     }

 .. note::
-    Not all classes requires extend these functions.
+    Not all classes require extending these functions.

 Doctrine
 ^^^^^^^^

-In this step we have to inform doctrine about new field.
-Localize file ``src/Infrastructure/Campaign/Persistence/Doctrine/ORM/Campaign.orm.yml`` and in ``fields`` section add:
+Next, we have to let Doctrine know about the new field.
+Find the file ``src/Infrastructure/Campaign/Persistence/Doctrine/ORM/Campaign.orm.yml`` and in the ``fields`` section add:

 .. code-block:: yaml